We encourage flexibility and adaptability in decision-making, thereby supporting longevity and sustainability in business.

-Keitiline Viacava, PhD, holds a doctorate degree in psychology from UFRGS, with a post-doctorate in Cognitive Neuroscience at the Center for Functional and Molecular Imaging (CFMI), Department of Neurology at Georgetown University, in Washington, DC.
+Keitiline Viacava, PhD, holds a doctorate degree in Psychology from UFRGS, with a post-doctorate in Cognitive Neuroscience at the Center for Functional and Molecular Imaging (CFMI), Department of Neurology at Georgetown University, in Washington, DC.
 She is director of corporate education and research at DM.Lab.
-She also has bachelor's and master's degrees in business administration, was a professor at the UFRGS School of Administration in the area of production and systems, and is a pioneer in teaching neuroeconomics at the School of Economic Sciences of the same university.
-Keitiline regularly works as an MBA instructor in different programs focused on leadership development, managerial cognition and decision-making.
+She also has bachelor's and master's degrees in Business Administration, was a professor at the UFRGS School of Administration in the area of production and systems, and is a pioneer in teaching Neuroeconomics at the School of Economic Sciences of the same university.
+Keitiline regularly works as an executive education instructor and mentor in different programs focused on leadership development, managerial cognition and decision-making.

 In addition, she is a member of the Society for Neuroscience (SfN) in the United States and a columnist writer in human cognition for Editora Escala in Brazil.